ozanerdogan90/DocumentRepositoryApi/README.md

 > .Net Core 2.2, PostgreSql, Amazon S3, Xunit, Docker

 ## Description
-This project aims to create a document repository to save file on Amazon S3 or shared disk space or inmemory
+This project aims to create a document repository to save files on Amazon S3 or shared disk space or inmemory

 ## Features
 ##### Framework